Maximizing Patient Care During Deafblind Awareness Week: A Guide for Eye Care Practitioners

 • Engage with professional networks and support groups, including the National Family Association for Deaf-Blind, dedicated to improving deafblind care.

-• Take advantage of the wealth of free online resources to help you, your patients, and your staff to better understand deafblindness.
+• Take advantage of the wealth of free online resources to help you, your patients, and your staff better understand deafblindness.

 We encourage all eye care practitioners to share their experiences and best practices in supporting deafblind patients.
 Join us in raising public awareness during Deafblind Awareness Week and beyond.
 Together, we can make a meaningful difference in the lives of those with combined hearing and vision loss.